mark-orion/PyFSPro/README.md

 * High accuracy processing core using floating point maths for image processing.
 * Input from Camera, Image sequence or Video file.
 * Output to Screen, Image sequence or Video file.
+* Input channel can be greyscale or extracted from RGB, HSV or YCrCb color space.
 * Input and Output processing chains with basic image enhancement functions.
 * Vectorscope for the visualization of small changes in video stream.
 * Built-in pattern generator for Schlieren Videography.